astronomer/airflow-guides/guides/airflow-scaling-workers.md

 - **`parallelism`:** This is the maximum number of tasks that can run concurrently within a single Airflow environment.
 For example, if this setting is set to 32 then no more than 32 tasks can run at once across all DAGs.
 Think of this as "maximum active tasks anywhere."
 If you notice that tasks are stuck queued for extended periods of time, this is a value you may want to increase.
 By default, this is set to 32.

-- **`max_active_tasks_per_dag`:** (formerly `dag_concurrency`) This determines maximum number of tasks that can be scheduled at once, per DAG."
+- **`max_active_tasks_per_dag`:** (formerly `dag_concurrency`) This determines the maximum number of tasks that can be scheduled at once, per DAG."
 Use this setting to prevent any one DAG from taking up too many of the available slots from parallelism or your pools, which helps DAGs be good neighbors to one another.
 By default, this is set to 16.

   If you increase the amount of resources available to Airflow (such as Celery workers or Kubernetes resources) and notice that tasks are still not running as expected, you might have to increase the values of both `parallelism` and `max_active_tasks_per_dag`.